akselsundtwilhelmsen/Simple-Openbox-Tiling/README.md

 ![](demonstration.gif)

-Just add the following in your <keyboard> section of your `/.config/openbox/rc.xml` and restart Openbox.
+Just add the following in the `<keyboard>` section of your `/.config/openbox/rc.xml` and restart Openbox.

 ```
     <keybind key="W-S-h">